Last Updated on October 12, 2022 by Pinpoint 250

 Generally, you will need about two tablespoons of beans for every six ounces of water.

-Do you need a slightly bigger batch for a pot of coffee, for example?
+For example, do you need a slightly bigger batch for a pot of coffee?

 Wash the container after use.

-Wash the chamber or container of your food processor with dish soap immediately after use to get rid of the grease and coffee smell.
+Wash the chamber or container of your food processor with dish soap immediately after use to eliminate the grease and coffee smell.

 If you can still smell the coffee, clean the container with baking soda and vinegar.

 Do the same before grinding coffee beans if you have used your processor to mill herbs and spices.